What are some budgeting methods?

-A budget is a plan for your money: how much you will make, spend and save each month.
+First of all, lets clarify what a buget actually is – whilst you can “budget” anything, it is generally recognised as being a plan for your money: how much you will make, spend and save each month.
 Budgets can come in all shapes and sizes, but for the most part, there are five commonly used budgets.

-We’ll take a dive into each one to help you decide which one is best for you!
+So as we have listed above, there are essentially 5 types of household budget – We’ll now take a dive into each one to help you decide which one is best for you!

 What is a Traditional budget?